What is VDS? Complete Guide to Virtual Dedicated Servers

 1. Dedicated Resources

-With resources like CPU, RAM, and storage exclusively allocated to your server, you avoid performance issues caused by other users.
+With resources like CPU, RAM, and storage exclusively allocated to your VDS server, you avoid performance issues caused by other users on the same physical machine.
+This means your applications always have the power they need.

 2. Enhanced Performance and Reliability